BenjaminGuzman/microstart/README.md

 **patterns** (`startedPatterns` and `errorPatterns`) **are case-insensitive**, and please note these patterns are regular expressions (so, `inactive (dead)` is NOT the same as `inactive \(dead\)`)

-**Once processes are started it is recommended to manage them inside microstart**, i.e. don't manage processes externally (don't send signals manually with kill command or so) because you may end up with orphan processes.
+**Once processes have started it is recommended to manage them inside microstart**.
+Don't manage processes externally (e.g. manually sending signals with `kill` command), because you may end up with orphan processes.
 A concrete example of this is when you use `npm start` as the start command.
-Killing the npm process doesn't kill the nodejs process!
+Killing the npm process may not kill the nodejs process!

 ## YAML/JSON config properties